The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Analysis

 We include a variety of the available stellar atmospheric models (Phoenixv2, \citealt{Husser:2013}; BT-Settl, \citealt{Allard:2012}; BT-NextGen, \citealt{Allard:2012}; BT-Cond, \citealt{Hauschildt:1999, Allard:2012}; Kurucz93, \citealt{Kurucz:1993}) in our fits, leveraging Bayesian Model Averaging to weight the best-fitting posteriors.
 These results are then fed into the MIST isochrones to infer the best-fitting stellar density.
 Each SED is composed of photometry from the Gaia DR3 $G$, $Bp$ and $Rp$ mags \citep{GaiaDR3}, Two-Micron All-Sky Survey (2MASS) $J$, $H$ and $K$ \citep{2MASS}, Wide field Infrared Survey Explorer (WISE) $W_1$ and $W_2$ \citep{WISE}, as well as Tycho-2 B and V where available \citep{Tycho2}, resorting to the Johnson magnitudes\footnote{If the Johnson V magnitude is within 3 magnitudes of Gaia G magnitude} where Tycho-2 is unavailable.
 We incorporate Gaia DR3 parallax measurements as a prior on the distance, supplemented with a prior on extinction using the galactic dust maps by \citet{Avdustmap}.
 Other stellar parameters, namely [Fe/H], $\mathrm{T_{eff}}$ and log(g), all have the \texttt{astroARIADNE} default empirical priors from the Radial Velocity (RAVE) survey \citep{RAVE}.

 SED and subsequent isochrone inference are known to be less reliable for cool stars.
 For targets with $T_{\mathrm{eff}} \le 4000$~K, we instead adopt empirical relations that yield more precise densities for M dwarfs.
 We infer stellar masses using the $M_\star$--$K_s$ relation from \citet{Mann:2019}, and stellar radii using the probabilistic mass--radius relation from \citet{Kipping:2025}, from which we compute $\rho_\star$.
+To prevent biases induced by imprecise stellar parameters, we perform two conservative cuts, namely removing all targets with stellar effective temperature uncertainties exceeding 250 K, which removed 19 targets; and removal of targets with host star density uncertainties exceeding 20\%, which removed 10 targets.